DarkD04/HedgeFusion-Framework/README.md

 # Note before downloading
-The folder that is labled "HEDGEFUSIONREV0 Source + Executable" are the most current versions of the framework EVERYTHING ELSE is older, and I dont 100% do not recomend using them.
+The folder that is labled "HEDGEFUSIONREV0 Source + Executable" are the most current versions of the framework EVERYTHING ELSE is older, and I 100% do not recomend using them.

 These all require Clickteam Fusion 2.5 and its "Plus" DLC.